AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 .. admonition:: In other languages

     Ada's variant records are very similar to Sum types in functional languages such as OCaml or Haskell.
-The big difference is that the discriminant is a separate field in Ada, and that you can have several, whereas the 'tag' of the sum type is kind of built-in, and only accessible with pattern matching.
+A major difference is that the discriminant is a separate field in Ada, whereas the 'tag' of a Sum type is kind of built in, and only accessible with pattern matching.

     There are other differences (you can have several discriminants in a variant record in Ada).
-Nevertheless, they allow the same kind of type modeling than sum types in functional languages.
+Nevertheless, they allow the same kind of type modeling as sum types in functional languages.

-    Compared to C/C++ unions, Ada variant records are more powerful in what they allow to express, and also checked at runtime, which makes them safer.
+    Compared to C/C++ unions, Ada variant records are more powerful in what they allow, and are also checked at run time, which makes them safer.

 Fixed-point types
 -----------------